MarketSquare/robotframework-browser/README.md

 Make sure to run `source .venv/bin/activate` to activate the correct virtualenv

+### Development in Windows

+Install [Chocolatey](https://chocolatey.org/) and then install development tools with `choco install sed make`.

+After that, the development workflow should work as described in the previous chapter.
+The only difference is that the virtualenv needs to be activated by running `.venv\Scripts\activate` in the command prompt.

 ## Testing
 There are both unit tests written with pytest and acceptance test written with Robot Framework.
 These can be run manually with `make utest` and `make atest`.